rupeshk540/Portfolio-Page/README.md

 # Portfolio-Page
-It is Portfolio page design.
-HTML, CSS is used in this
+It is design of Portfolio Page by using HTML and CSS.